tigh-latte/presentations/go-bdd/presentation.md

 # Build a global suite

-We're going to want a test suite struct that holds global clients to be used across scenarios:
+We're going to want a test suite struct that holds global clients to be used across all scenarios:

 ```file
 path: src/examples/bank/test/integration/integration_test.go